civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added:     Religious City Icons (up to 10 Religions) appear if building has
            IsReligion1(or 2 up to 10)
 Added:     National Borders are now displayed with icons for smooth appearance.
-Changed:   Aligned Cityname, population rectangle, and turns to population
+Changed:   Aligned city name, population rectangle, and turns to population
            growth rectangle.
 Changed:   Next Pop rectangle is now black like the city name to differentiate
            it from City Population.